e3prom/kryptoxin/docs/usages.md

 ```

 ??? question "What the above command-line options do ?"
     For this example we use the `AES` block cipher algorithm with a 128-bits key.
 We also specify the `SHA256` digest algorithm for the `HMAC` function.
 The block cipher operation mode is `CBC` and its initialization vector is manually specified.
-The latter must matches the block cipher's block size, which is 16 bytes.
+The latter must match the block cipher's block size, which is here 16 bytes.
 Finally, the output is written to the file specified by the `--out` command-line option.

 ## Decryption (`decrypt`)